 As The Chancellor of Football, it’s imperative the history of the NFL and AFL is preserved and showcased for future generations.
-One of my favorite friends to Taylor Blitz Times is Chris Burford.
+A best friend to Taylor Blitz Times has been Chris Burford.
 Not only was he the starting wideout for the Kansas City Chiefs in Super Bowl I, he was the first player signed in the history of the American Football League.
 He also suggested a great book to me last year.
 The Ten Gallon War which covered the days when the Chiefs / Dallas Texans battled the Cowboys for the heart of Dallas.

 At the end of the highlight for Super Bowl I, he’s the one who puts on the Cowboy hat and heads out as John Facenda’s voice offers “In another year it will be the turn of the AFL.
 But this first spectacle of a sport belonged to Green Bay.”